It's Psychedelic Baby! Magazine: Printed issues

 Starting in 2014, It's Psychedelic Baby!
 Magazine began publishing a yearly printed magazine featuring exclusive content.
-The first issue (Issue #1) was published on August 25, 2014 through a collaboration with German record label Merlin's Nose Records.
-It was bundled with a bonus Various Artists compilation compact disc featuring sixteen bands.
-It's Psychedelic Baby!
-Magazine quickly follow-up with its second music outing, acting as a record label for the release of Matthias von Stumberger's mini album Spielt Rockundroll Musik.
-The release came out on September 8, 2014 on a limited edition orange cassette tape and was co-released with British record label Evil Hoodoo Records.

 In December 2015, It's Psychedelic Baby!
 Magazine published its second printed issue (Issue #2 1/2) through a collaboration with Spanish record label Guerssen Records.
 It was followed a year later, in December 2016, by its third printed issue (Issue #2 2/2), also jointly released by Guerssen Records.
 All of the graphics for the three issues of the printed magazine were created by American illustrator Justin Jackley, who had previously provided an original design for the website's header.

 It's Psychedelic Baby!
 Podcast

 On June 7, 2015, the webzine introduced a podcast series titled It's Psychedelic Baby!
-Podcast.
-It however only lasted three shows, one per month, until August 18, 2015.
-On April 3, 2016, Scottish disk jockey Ross Beattie, professionally known as The Night Tripper, re-introduced the monthly podcast series.
-Starting with podcast #34, on March 13, 2019, a new visual identification was introduced, illustrated by Justin Jackley.
+Podcast, which lasted for three episodes.